FoxGeoff/ngrx-crud/README.md

 }
 ```

+### Task: Add Reducer

 Reducer is a pure function, that gets invoked by the actions and then generates a new state in the store based on the action.
 Let's create a 'Books' reducer.

+1. `ng generate class books/store/books.reducer`